miconda/wsctl/README.md

 ## Data Fields ##

 The fields file has to contain a JSON document with the fields to be replaced in the template file.
+The path to the JSON file is provided via `-f` or `--fields` parameters.

 Sample template and fields files can be found inside subfolder `examples/`.